shiprajain14/kafka101/Lab03/README.md

 	```
 	> Note: When you call the /received endpoint for the first time, it will retrieve ALL previous messages.
 For the subsequent calls, you only retrieve the new messages as the old messages were `cleaned` when the first call was made.

-1. You can repeat the /send and /received calls for additional verification.
+1. Repeat the /send and /received calls for additional verification.